 We have a comprehensive business continuity policy, along with disaster recovery plans, aimed at mitigating the potential impacts of an incident or disaster, including extreme weather events and natural disasters, such that facilities, systems and staff can continue to function, and business disruptions are avoided or kept to a minimum.We have a comprehensive business continuity policy, along with disaster recovery plans, aimed at mitigating the potential impacts of an incident or disaster, including extreme weather events and natural disasters, such that facilities, systems and staff can continue to function, and business disruptions are avoided or kept to a minimum.

 Access more information on our security awareness program and program of information security to secure data, systems and services.

 MSCI’s commitment to the environment extends beyond our company.
 Our supply chain must:

 - implement appropriate standards to minimize harm to the environment caused by their activities, and comply with applicable environmental laws, regulations and standards;

 - avoid use of scarce natural resources.

-As of October 2021, more than 40% of our top suppliers* by spend have made climate commitments. (*By spend over two-year period 2019 and 2020.)
+As of October 2021, more than 40% of our top suppliers (as measured by spend in 2020) have made climate commitments.

 For further details see our Supplier Code of Conduct, which applies to all of our suppliers.